-Working on it since I was 15
+Working on music since I was 15

 I went on the road the first time when I was 17.
 I was gone for three months, and it was hard on me and hard on my family when I had to come back from being on the road to finish high-school.
 I took several detours, but for the most part, I was a musician for over thirty years.
-In spite of some success, I never really “made it” as a musician by having records of my songs.
+In spite of some success, I never really “made it” as a musician by having records of my music.

 The scenery was breathtaking.
 From Moose in Sweden to the Holy Isle in Scotland to the coffee shops in Amsterdam to the street performers in London.
 Everything was wonderful except things kept going wrong.
 My band-mates made the decision to stay entirely amphibious for the whole tour.
 Blame it on Amsterdam.
-The big festival in Sweden got no promotion, and nobody came.
+The big festival in Sweden got no business promotion, and nobody came.
 That’s a long way to drive to play for twenty people.

-I had started researching the internet marketing game and met some of the players.
+I had started researching the computer and internet marketing game and met some of the players.
 It was interesting, but there were a lot of unknowns.
 There were also some very steep (but relatively short) learning curves involved.
 So, while I was thinking, my agents booked another tour – this time to Germany.

 Betsy was alone with the boys, both of whom woke up one morning and decided to start acting like the teenagers they were.
 It was like fishing at the old pond, where the most dangerous thing you’d had to deal with was a catfish, and suddenly a fifty-foot alligator jumps in the boat.
 And I was over 3,000 miles away.